emx34/doofus/README.md

 Doofus is a high-quality platform game with stunning graphics, a masterpiece made for MS-DOS.

-Tested with DOSBOX , DOSBox Staging , DOSBOX-X(!)
-(!):There's a timing synchronization problem in DOSBOX-X Maybe something is missing in the emulation settings ?
-There are stutters in the OPL player sound, but there's no problem with the original DOSBOX and DOSBOX-Staging, they work normally.
-The OPL music player works normally in the original DOSBOX and DOSBox Staging versions.

-change/modify-settings: ->> dosbox-0.74xx.conf
-[sblaster]
-oplmode=opl3
-oplemu=compat
-oplrate=44100

 <img width="1390" height="1105" alt="doofus2" src="https://github.com/user-attachments/assets/695c99ae-8f01-4f6d-9873-9d89f9a7e829" />

 _________________________________________________________________________________________________________________________________________________________________________________